TheMiningKing/ethereum-miner-bula/README.md

 sudo dd if=/home/daniel/test/myInstaller/custom-ubuntu-http.iso of=/dev/sde
 ```

 At this point, you should have a working, bootable installation CD.
-I usually only attach one GPU the motherboard until installation is complete.
+I usually only attach one GPU to the motherboard until installation is complete.
 After that, attach them one at a time (between reboots) to ensure all are working properly.

 ## Login